isomerpages/moe-fairfieldsec/_parents/PDLP/SWN WiFi.md

 <hr>
 <ol start="3" data-tight="true" class="tight">
 <li>
 <p>Once connected, a login page will pop up.
-Log-in using your IAMS account.
+Log-in using your MIMS account.
 <br>(Remember to check on the box to accept the terms.)</p>
 <p></p>
 <div class="isomer-image-wrapper">